 Virginia MMP has an HIV medical care provider who serves as Virginia’s representative to the national MMP Provider Advisory Board (PAB).
 The PAB advises the national and local MMP programs, provides important input and assistance on analysis of MMP data, and promotes MMP activities within the medical community.

 - A cross jurisdictional evaluation of insurance coverage among HIV care patients following the Affordable Care Act

-- Behavioral and Clinical Characteristics of HIV-positive People Receiving HIV Medical Care in Virginia: The Medical Monitoring Project in Virginia, 2014
+- *NEW (as of October 2019)* Behavioral and Clinical Characteristics of Persons with Diagnosed HIV Infection in Virginia: The Medical Monitoring Project in Virginia, 2017

-- Behavioral and Clinical Characteristics of HIV-positive People Receiving HIV Medical Care in Virginia: The Medical Monitoring Project in Virginia, 2013
+- Behavioral and Clinical Characteristics of Persons with Diagnosed HIV Infection in Virginia: The Medical Monitoring Project in Virginia, 2016

-- Behavioral and Clinical Characteristics of HIV-positive People Receiving HIV Medical Care in Virginia: The Medical Monitoring Project in Virginia, 2012
+- Behavioral and Clinical Characteristics of Persons with Diagnosed HIV Infection in Virginia: The Medical Monitoring Project in Virginia, 2015

 Virginia MMP Fact Sheets

 - *NEW (as of October 2019)* 2017 Virginia MMP Fact Sheet: Interview Data Summary

 - 2016 Virginia MMP Fact Sheet: Interview Data Summary